viktorkar/orthographer/README.md

 |CRNN_VGG_BiLSTM_CTC |34.38 |44.52 |17.58

 ## Full system and spell correction
-To evaluate the entierty of the system and check how many spelling mistakes the system finds, run the file [benchmark.py](src/benchmar.py). <br>
+To evaluate the entirety of the system and check how many spelling mistakes the system finds, run the file [benchmark.py](src/benchmark.py). <br>
 ```cmd
 cd src
 python benchmark.py